 Add an extra burst of great nutrition to bean enchiladas by weaving pumpkin into the sauce.

-Herbs like cilantro really wow me at my Healthy Table.
+Fresh herbs like cilantro really wow me here at Liz’s Healthy Table.
 They bring big, bright flavors to recipes, help home cooks cut back on the need for lots of salt, they’re pretty to look at, and they’re packed with antioxidants.
 When I think of herbs—parsley, mint, cilantro, basil, rosemary, thyme—I think “vegetable.”

 Cilantro is one of those love-it-or-hate-it foods (kind of like goat cheese, which, I’m happy to say, I also love).
-I chose it for the Recipe Redux because I find myself turning to it all year long.
+If you don’t love cilantro, use parsley instead.

 - Serves: 8